keltoskytoi/repRCHrs/README.md

-# This repository contains the computing environemnt for my Master's thesis on reproducible mound detection methods for Rchaeological Remote Sensing.
+# This repository contains the computing environment for my Master's thesis on reproducible mound detection methods for Rchaeological Remote Sensing.
 The main framwork is leaning on rrtools